 Let’s see together the characteristics of weak and strong AI and the main differences.

-Weak A.I. – Artificial Intelligence simulates the functioning of some human cognitive functions and is related to the fulfillment of a specific task (Russel and Norvig, 2003);
+Weak A.I. – Artificial Intelligence simulates the functioning of some human cognitive functions and is related to the fulfilment of a specific task (Russel and Norvig, 2003);

-But the goal is not to equal and exceed human intelligence, but rather to act as an intelligent subject, without it mattering if it really is.
+However, the goal is not to equal and exceed human intelligence, but rather to act as an intelligent subject, without having any importance if it really is.

 The machine in fact is not able to think independently, remaining bound to the presence of man.

-The A.I. – Strong Artificial Intelligence, in fact, emulates in a more complete way the functioning of the human mind, resulting autonomous and able to act as a human being (Russel and Norvig, 2003).
+The A.I. – Strong Artificial Intelligence emulates the functioning of the human mind more completely, resulting autonomous and able to act as a human being (Russel and Norvig, 2003).

-The technology used is that of the expert systems we discussed in the chapter in the 1980’s.
+The technology used is that of the expert systems we discussed in the chapter on the 1980s.

 It has always been a matter of public debate to define what boundary Artificial Intelligence must respect.